DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/intro-ect-video-introduction.md

   You will have plenty of opportunities to work with your mentor to apply the learning from this Block into your lessons.
-And don’t forget, you can always ask your mentor what that colleague’s name is!
+And don't forget, you can always ask your mentor what that colleague's name is!

  {/details}